 The degree requires completion of at least 35 credits of study, 13 of which may be satisfied by successfully completing a list of courses taken for law school credit.

 In sum, to secure both degrees, you must assemble a total of 106 credit hours.
 The receipt of a JD degree is a necessary prerequisite to receipt of the Master of Science degree in the GOAL program.

 Course descriptions provided below are for courses not already described on the Creighton Law website.

 Course requirements are subject to change at any time.

 - Courses created exclusively for the GOAL program are designated as [GOL]

 - Law school courses are designated as [LAW]

-- Werner Institute graduate courses are designated as [NDR]
+- Negotiation and Conflict Resolution graduate courses are designated as [NCR]

 - Political Science graduate courses are designated as [PLS]